yr6679/Tableau-Sales-Insight-Project/README.md

 # Overview

-Our case study is based on a computer hardware business which is facing challenges in dynamically changing market.
+The case study is based on a computer hardware business which is facing challenges in dynamically changing market.
 As the company is huge and has large amount of data which is difficult to tally.
 So the Sales director decides to invest in data analysis project and he would like to build Tableau dashboard that can give him real time sales insights.
 ## Screenshots

 ![App Screenshot](https://www.linkpicture.com/q/Final-Dashboard.png)